RadjahDri/polytris/README.md

 # Polytris
-Repository for a Tetris android like student project
+Repository for a Android Tetris like game